Decide where your marriage is headed.

 There is still a chance — even a small one — of saving this marriage.

-You’ve gone to couples therapy in the past and you’re unconvinced more couples therapy would help.
+You’ve gone to couples therapy in the past and you’re not sure if more couples therapy would help.

 You are willing to reflect on your behavior and take accountability for your part of the dynamic.